Dr Mike Stannett

 - Towards a framework for monitoring cloud application platforms as sensor networks.
 Cluster Computing, 17(4), 1203-1213.
 View this article in WRRO

 - Utilising stream reasoning techniques to underpin an autonomous framework for cloud application platforms.
-Journal of Cloud Computing: Advances, Systems and Applications.
+Journal of Cloud Computing, 3(1).
 View this article in WRRO

 - Specification, Testing and Verification of Unconventional Computations using Generalised X-Machines.
 International Journal of General Systems, 43(7), 713-721.
 View this article in WRRO